 Anyone under pension credit age who is claiming any of the benefits listed above will be affected by the changes.

-Other benefits including child benefit, carer’s allowance, maternity allowance and bereavement benefits will not be affected by universal credit and will remain as separate benefits (although in the next year or two there may be some changes to these benefits as well).
+Other benefits including child benefit, carer’s allowance, maternity allowance and bereavement benefits will not be affected by universal credit and will remain as separate benefits (although there may be some changes to bereavement benefits as well).

 Will child maintenance payments affect universal credit?

-No, this is not changing.
-Any child maintenance payments that you receive will not affect the amount of universal credit that you are entitled to.
+No, this isn’t changing.
+Any child maintenance payments that you receive will not affect the amount of universal credit you are entitled to.